kipdlacy/UnselfishMeioticDrive/LossOfHeterozygosity_KnownPedigreePairs/readme.txt

 The "Controller" scripts also contain code to assess the proportion of the genome that contains heterozygous SNPs.
 This is achieved by taking the well-filtered heterozygous SNP list for each sample and counting the number of 10kb nonoverlappint (adjacent) windows that contain at least one heterozygous SNP.

+The "PlotShortReadMDpairKaryoplots.R" script is used for plotting the data.